Tomn94/TNRecessedButton/README.md

 ## Description

 `RecessedButton` avoids reimplementing all the time a `UIButton` acting like a toggle switch.
+`RecessedBarButton` provides this button for `UIBarButtonItem` in Navigation Bars.

 When tapped, it enters *selected* mode, and has a rounded rect background.